Hoglandets-IT/Frends.HIT.SecureEnvelope/README.md

 Testing and using the tasks requires a working connection to Nordea's Web Service.
 In order to connect to Nordea's Web Service the following things are needed:

 - An agreement with Nordea.
 Without an agreement there is no Customer Id, no Target Id and no way to obtain the needed certificate.
-- A (production) certificate.
+- A client specific (production) certificate.
 The web service does not have a separate test environment, so the same certificate is used for tests and production use.
 The easiest way to obtain the certificate is probably using Nordea's security client program.
 Full instructions can be found from Nordea's web page.
+The certificate should be installed under Personal/Certificates in the FRENDS agent's certificate store.
+- Nordea root cerficate.

 When the certificate is obtained and installed, and the needed ID values are known, the connection to Nordea's web service can be tested with either task GetUserInfo or DownloadFileList, as these only fetch information and do not modify anything at Nordea's end.
 Assuming there is some material to test with, DownLoadFile and UploadFile can be tested as soon as the connection to the web service works.